geoffroybertrand/animal-to-human-translation/README.md

 **Task Description:** Given genotype-phenotype data of animals and only the genotype data of humans, train the model to fit phenotype from the genotype and transfer this model to human.

-The purpose of this job is to anticipate the **drug response** of a certain human genotype.
+The purpose of this job is to predict the **drug response** on a human genotype.
 <p align="center">
 <img src="images/animal_to_human_translation.png" width="400px">
 </p>